 This background process starts with Windows and runs constantly.
 It monitors when files are selected to be opened, and automatically compares the file extension to registry entries as well as a network library of known filetypes.
 This allows you to open files easily without being prompted, as well as being able to know immediately what software is necessary to open the file if your computer does not have the necessary software.
 A Canadian company, ParetoLogic was founded in 2004 and currently services customers in over 100 countries.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the FileCure.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-Description: FileCure.exe is not essential for the Windows OS and causes relatively few problems.
+Description: FileCure.exe is not essential for Windows and will often cause problems.
 FileCure.exe is located in a subfolder of "C:\Program Files".